 Insert the finished bottom support inside the bottom of the tote back, making sure that it lies flat.
 This gives the tote bag a nice professional flat bottom.

 Use this diverse collection of Northcott fabrics to create a tote of many colors that will brighten up any day.
-The boxed corners add that special touch that make the tote bag look neat and professional.
+The boxed corners add that special touch that makes the tote bag look neat and professional.
 You may make more than one!

 Be sure to check back tomorrow for another fun installment.
 Until then, happy stitching!